 The criminalisation of politics refers to the increasing participation of criminals in the electoral process and selection of the same as elected representatives of the people.

 What is the status of Criminal Politics in India?

 - The criminalisation of politics is one of the primary concerns in India as many politicians facing charges of murder, corruption, abduction, and rape continue to be legislators.

-- Around 1/3rd members of the current parliament have criminal cases filed against them.
+- Around 1/3rd the members of the current parliament have criminal cases filed against them.

 - Data suggests that voters don’t mind electing candidates facing criminal cases.

 How did Indian politics become criminalized?

 - Muscle power has been ingrained into Indian politics for a very long time.

 - Many politicians are thriving today based on muscle power provided by criminals. copyright©iasexpress.net

-- Such politicians chose muscle power in order to gain vote bank in the country.
+- Such politicians chose muscle power in order to gain a vote bank in the country.

 - It is a well-accepted fact that huge election costs are the major cause of corruption in India.

 - A candidate spends lakhs of rupees to get elected and even if he gets elected, the total salary he gets during his term as a legislator will be meager compared to his election expenses.

 - However, criminal activities help in generating a huge amount of money to fund the elections.

 Loopholes in the functioning of elections:

-The voters are generally not aware of the history of the candidate, qualification, and cases pending against him.
+The voters are generally not aware of the history of the candidate, qualifications, and cases pending against him.